janenycxo/e2/peer-review.md

 + URL to reviewee's Github repo: *<https://github.com/jeremiahazurin/e2>*
 + URL to Jeremiah's P3 game: http://p3.jae2.me/

-*Answer the following questions in regards to the student's project you are reviewing.
-Include code snippets in your answers when relevant.*

 ### Are you able to produce any errors or unexpected results?
-There were no errors produced, however I noticed when neither Rock, Paper or Scissors were chosen, the results still produced a tie.
++ There were no errors produced, however I noticed when neither Rock, Paper or Scissors were chosen, the results still produced a tie.
 Perhaps requiring player to enter a selection before hitting "Go" can resolve that.
 I also noticed the page did not provide a link to redirect the player to play the game again afterwards as professor Buck showed us in lecture.

 ### Referencing the course notes on [Form design flow](https://hesweb.dev/e2/notes#/php/form-flow), describe the form design flow used in this project.
-For P3, Jeremiah used Form Design C and included index-controller.php (SESSION), index.php (form method:
++ For P3, Jeremiah used Form Design C and included index-controller.php (SESSION), index.php (form
-GET) and process.php (appropriate annotations to GET results).
+method: GET) and process.php (appropriate annotations to GET results).

 ### Are there any separation of concern issues (i.e. non-display specific logic in view files, display
 code in controller files)?
-No, I think he did a great job!
++ No, I think he did a great job!

 ### Are there aspects of the code that you feel were not self-evident and would benefit from comments?
+No, Jeremiah's game was very clear and well defined.

 ### List any/all built-in PHP methods used with a brief summary of what the method does
-Found on pages  index.php and process.php -
++ Found on pages  index.php and process.php -

 echo $results['winner']: Output the results of the winner from Rock, Paper, Scissor.
 The PHP command (echo) outputs text to the web browser.